martinseeger2002/doginals/README.md

 ```
 node . wallet new
 ```
-After creating your doginals wallet copy your private key from your doginals_folder/.wallet.
+After creating your doginals wallet copy your private key from your doginals-main/.wallet.

+Open DogeconQT

 File>Import Private Key